Finartzi/dynamic-programming/README.md

     can be constructed by concatenating elements of the 'wordBank' array.
     We can reuse the elements of the 'wordBank' as many times needed.

+### Part 15

+    Count Construct tabulation
+    Write a function 'countConstruct(target, wordBank)' that accepts a target string and an array of strings.
+    The function should return a number of ways that the 'target' can be constructed by concatenating elements of the 'wordBank' array.
+    You may reuse the elements of the 'wordBank' as many times as needed.

 ## Memoization Recipe

     1. Make it work